Helle Tem Cover

 star_half

-For its modest price, it is a fantastic knife featuring triple laminated steel which some other companies would charge a fortune for.
-It features a slightly clipped point and Scandinavian grind as well as a very well thought out handle and tang.
-Similar to the More Garberg the designer and producers understand the need to keep the cold steel of the blade out of contact with the bare skin of the user’s hand as much as possible.
+For its modest price, it is a fantastic knife featuring triple laminated steel, which some other companies would charge a fortune for.
+It features a slightly clipped point, a Scandinavian grind, and a well-thought-out handle and tang.
+Like the Mora Garberg, the designer and producers understand the need to keep the cold steel of the blade out of contact with the bare skin of the user’s hand as much as possible.

-Les Stroud’s real-life survival skills twinned with Helle’s generations of experience has produced a really fantastic knife without any negatives as far as I can tell.
+As far as I can tell, Les Stroud’s real-life survival skills, twinned with Helle’s generations of experience, have produced a fantastic knife without any negatives.
 If you’re looking for the best bushcraft knife and love that classic elegant look and feel of a real hardwood handle, then the Helle Temagami has to be at the top of your list.

 4. ESEE PR4